holdex/developers/docs/COMPENSATION.md

 Acquisition covers client acquisition and retention: sales and business development.
-It's commission-based on closed deals, and if you bring in a lead that gets onboarded and you're positioned to join as Partner for that account, a salary component is added on top of commission.
-The rate and how the salary component is sized are set by leadership case by case: ask your lead for the current terms.
+It's commission-based on closed deals, and if you bring in a lead that gets onboarded and you're positioned to join as Partner for that account, a fixed rate is added on top of commission, per Pay by Level below.

 The two tracks are judged on different things by design.
 Delivery is judged on skill and problems solved, the same principle [DEV-440](./rules/DEV-440.md)